searchisko/elasticsearch-river-sysinfo/README.md

 Configuration options:

 * `info_type` mandatory type of information collected by this indexer.
 See table below for list of all available types.
+You can create more indexers with same type.
 * `index_name` mandatory name of index used to store information.
 Note that this river can produce big amount of data over time, so consider use of [rolling index](http://github.com/elasticsearch/elasticsearch/issues/1500) here.
 * `index_type` mandatory [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used to stored information into search index.
 You should define [Mapping](http://www.elasticsearch.org/guide/reference/mapping/) for this type.
 You should enable [Automatic Timestamp Field](http://www.elasticsearch.org/guide/reference/mapping/timestamp-field.html) in this mapping to have consistent timestamp available in stored data.
 * `period` mandatory period of information collecting in milliseconds.
 You can use postfixes appended to the number to define units: `s` for seconds, `m` for minutes, `h` for hours, `d` for days and `w` for weeks.
 So for example value `5h` means five fours, `2w` means two weeks.